 Tip: Don’t have a braai on location?
 Bring your own!
 There are small, portable braais such as the LK Family Braai or the Char-Griller Wrangler Braai that is perfect for cooking for small groups or families, complete with wheels and racks.

 Envision the perfect hotdog, prepared in minutes before cooking right on the fire.
 This is a uniquely different way to prepare hot dogs for a lunchtime snack, rich in flavour and bursting with toppings.
 It’s also neater, with less mess!

 3 Jalapeno Chillies, chopped (Optional)

-Slice your rolls down the middle, and lightly butter the insides if prefered.
+- Slice your rolls down the middle, and lightly butter the insides if preferred.
 Then, take your sausages and slice them down the full length to butterfly them (don’t cut all the way through).

 Tip: Always use tongs to handle hot food on the braai.
 The Tonglite comes equipped with a built-in torch, making it easier than ever to see what you’re doing as you cook.
 No one wants to fumble around in the dark!

 Who doesn’t love delicious, cheesy braaibroodjies?
 They’re a braai staple, but they’re open to experimentation.
 Everyone’s next favourite carbolicious meal is undoubtedly the pizza, and who said they had to be mutually exclusive?
 Pizza braaibroodjies are packed with your favourite flavours and ingredients, in an easy to eat package.